-The UE and IMS core network must support the local numbers as defined in Alternative 2 in Sections 5.1.2A.1.3 and 5.1.2A.1.5 in 3GPP TS 24.229 [15].
+The UE and IMS core network must support local numbers as defined in Alternative 2 in Sections 5.1.2A.1.3 and 5.1.2A.1.5 in 3GPP TS 24.229 [15].
 That is, the UE must set the dial string containing the local number to the user part of SIP URI in the Request URI, and set the "user=phone" parameter, with the "phone-context" tel URI parameter to the user part.

-The UE must set the "phone-context" parameter as defined in section 7.2A.10 in 3GPP TS 24.229 [15].
-That is, for home local numbers the UE must set the "phone-context" parameter to the home domain name, as it is used to address the SIP REGISTER request.
-The UE and network must support geo-local numbers.
-The UE must set the "phone-context" parameter according to section 7.2A.10.3 in 3GPP TS 24.229 [15].
+The UE and network must support home-local numbers and geo-local numbers.
+The UE must set the "phone-context" parameter as defined in sections 5.1.2A.1.5 and 7.2A.10 in 3GPP TS 24.229 [15]:

+• for home local numbers the UE must set the "phone-context" parameter to the home domain name, as it is used to address the SIP REGISTER request.

+Example of phone-context for home-local number: if the home network domain used in SIP REGISTER R-URI is "ims.mnc026.mcc567.3gppnetwork.org" then the "phone context" parameter is set to the same string.

+• for geo-local numbers the UE must set the "phone-context" parameter with additional visited network information when available.

-- Example of phone-context for geo-local number: if the visited network has MCC = 234, MNC = 15, and the home network has MCC = 567, MNC = 26, the "phone context" parameter is set to the string "234.15.eps.ims.mnc026.mcc567.3gppnetwork.org" - Note 2: The UE on E-UTRAN knows the access information and hence the "phone-context" can be set accordingly.
+Example of phone-context for geo-local number: if the visited network has MCC = 234, MNC = 15, and the home network has MCC = 567, MNC = 26, the "phone context" parameter is set to the string "234.15.eps.ims.mnc026.mcc567.3gppnetwork.org"

+Note 1: The UE on E-UTRAN knows the access information and hence the "phone-context" can be set accordingly.